Weird fiction: History

 Although the term "weird fiction" did not appear until the 20th century, Edgar Allan Poe is often regarded as the pioneering author of weird fiction.
 Poe was identified by Lovecraft as the first author of a distinct type of supernatural fiction different from traditional Gothic literature, and later commentators on the term have also suggested Poe was the first "weird fiction" writer.
 Sheridan Le Fanu is also seen as an early writer working in the sub-genre.

 Literary critics in the nineteenth century would sometimes use the term "weird" to describe supernatural fiction.
 For instance, the Scottish Review in an 1859 article praised Poe, E. T. A. Hoffmann and Walter Scott by saying the three writers had the "power of weird imagination".
 The Irish magazine The Freeman's Journal, in an 1898 review of Dracula by Bram Stoker, described the novel as "wild and weird" and not Gothic.
 Weinstock has suggested there was a period of "Old Weird Fiction" that lasted from the late 19th to early 20th centuries.
 S. T. Joshi and Miéville have both argued that there was a period of "Haute Weird" between 1880 and 1940, when authors important to Weird Fiction, such as Arthur Machen and Clark Ashton Smith were publishing their work.

-In the late nineteenth century, there were a number of British writers associated with the Decadent movement who wrote what was later described as weird fiction.
+In the late nineteenth century, a number of British writers associated with the Decadent movement wrote what was later described as weird fiction.
 These writers included Machen, M. P. Shiel, Count Eric Stenbock, and R. Murray Gilchrist.
 Other pioneering British weird fiction writers included Algernon Blackwood, William Hope Hodgson, Lord Dunsany, Arthur Machen, and M. R. James.